panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 <details>
   <summary>Global object</summary>

-*The global object* is the object that always exists in the global scope. `window` is the global object in a browser environment.
+*The global object* is the object that always exists in the global scope. `window` is the global object in a browser environment, `global` in Node environment.
 </details>

 <details>